Rites of Passage

 Confirmation & Reception

 The sacrament of confirmation is the means by which an individual, after due preparation, makes a mature public affirmation of their faith.
-The bishop will lay hands on the individual and call the Holy Spirit into their life.
+In the tradition going back to the early church, the bishop will lay hands on the individual and affirm the Holy Spirit at work in their life.

 This sacrament is available to all baptized members of the church, whether or not their baptism was in the Episcopal Church or another denomination.